huichenggong/GrandFEP/Developmental_LOG.md

 In the `0.1.0`, `updateParametersInContext` cost ~1 min.
 This means if a RE/GCMC is accepted, the particular replica will spend 1 min  waiting.
 There are two solutions to speed this up.

 ### Solution Part 1: no configuration exchange in RE
 In RE, if a move is accepted, the global parameter(s) in the MPI rank changes while the coordinate and velocity stay in the MPI rank.
-Each rank has to figure out which file to append during the `report_rst` and `report_dcd`.
-Rank 0 write the reduced energy to a csv file.
+Only rank 0 collects and writes the trajectory/rst/energy.

 By applying this, RE will only change the global parameter and will neither call `set_ghost_list` nor call `updateParametersInContext`.